xently/header-validator-starter/README.md

 - Error handling: Invalid or missing headers are collected; a 400 Bad Request is returned with a standardised body (fields such as `messageCode=4000453`, `statusDescription=Failed`, and one error per offending header).
 - Filters:
-    - `KCBRequestFilter` creates a request-scoped context with a conversation ID.
+    - `RequestContextFilter` creates a request-scoped context with a conversation ID.
-    - `KCBResponseFilter` optionally sets `X-ElapsedTime` based on the request `X-TimeStamp` header.

 ## Requirements